dubrox/Multiple-Dates-Picker-for-jQuery-UI/README.md

 Find more infos on the [official MDP page](http://multidatespickr.sf.net).

 # WHAT'S NEW
+## v1.5.3
+*	Fixed method 'removeDates' does not work when passing an array of indexes.
+*	Added an error when method 'addDates' receives an empty array.

 ## v1.5.2
 *	Fills the input field with pre selected dates on load.
 *	Deleted an exceeded comma that caused problems in IE7 and earlier.